 The audience laughed again.
 And there you have it.

-The Driver is, sadly, not available on Netflix, Hulu, iTunes or Amazon streaming, thus proving that we should still treasure physical media.
+The Driver is, sadly, not available on Netflix, Hulu, iTunes or Amazon streaming, thus proving that we should still value physical media.
 Track down a copy and have fun.